railsagainstignorance/nano-nanogenmo/README.md

 ## First stab: SpliceSkip algorithm (2019/11/24)

+The output is in spliceSkip_PrideAndPejudice.txt.

-See the file, invokeSpliceSkip.sh.
+To generate this output, run the file, invokeSpliceSkip.sh.
 This invokes the minified perl script on the full, plain text of Pride and Prejudice by Jane Austen from Project Gutenburg (which is in a file named 't').
 Should work with other texts from the same collection.

 The full code is